SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Function

 Riboflavin (vitamin B2) works with the other B vitamins.
 It is important for body growth.
 It helps in red blood cell production.
-It also aids in the release of energy from proteins.
+It also aids in the release of energy from carbohydrates, proteins, and fats.

 Food Sources